mekb-turtle/pokeget/README.md

 sudo chmod +x /usr/bin/pokeget
 ```

+#### Using Git

-You can also clone the repository and then run the script from the directory you cloned it in, in which case you can run `git pull` to update it if you haven't moved the script to a different directory.
+You can also clone the repository and then run the script from the directory you cloned it in, in which case you can run `git pull` to update it if you haven't moved the script to a different directory, or you can run `make install`.

-When updating, make sure you do the same command you did when installing to avoid having multiple copies of pokeget.
+#### PATH Issues *(pokeget not found when doing a local install)*

 If pokeget is not found after doing a user installation, then do a system wide installation, because this usually means `~/.local/bin` is not added to PATH.